sinedied/articles/articles/angular/ng-lite/ng-lite-2.md

 Let's try building the infamous todo list app while learning the basics of Angular and keeping the project as simple as it can be, following the [YAGNI principle](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it).

+And I'll make it extra clear: **we won't use Angular modules, services, router, HTTP client, observables, dependency injection, etc**...
+Only components and a couple of built-in directives.
+Because we really don't need anything else.

 ## Getting prepared

 To work with Angular, you need a recent [Node.js](https://nodejs.org) runtime (v14 at least), and the [Angular CLI](https://cli.angular.io).